California to stop buying GM, Toyota and Fiat Chrysler vehicles over emissions fight | MarketScreener

-Between 2016 and 2018, California purchased $58.6 million in vehicles from General Motors Corp, $55.8 million from Fiat Chrysler Automobiles $10.6 million from Toyota Motor Corp and $9 million from Nissan Motor Co.
+Between 2016 and 2018, California purchased $58.6 million in vehicles from General Motors Co, $55.8 million from Fiat Chrysler Automobiles, $10.6 million from Toyota Motor Corp and $9 million from Nissan Motor Co.

-Last month, GM, Toyota, Fiat Chrysler and members of the Global Automakers trade association backed the Trump administration's effort to bar California from setting tailpipe standards, which are more rigid than Washington's proposed national standards.
+Last month, GM, Toyota, Fiat Chrysler and members of the Global Automakers trade association backed the Trump administration's effort to bar California from setting its own emission standards, which are significantly stricter than the Trump Administration proposal's preferred option.

+GM spokeswoman Jeannine Ginivan said in a statement it was unfortunate that California will stop buying its electric Bolt.

+"Removing vehicles like the Chevy Bolt and prohibiting GM and other manufacturers from consideration will reduce California's choices for affordable, American-made electric vehicles and limit its ability to reach its goal of minimizing the state government's carbon footprint, a goal that GM shares."

 Starting in January, the state will only buy from automakers that recognize California's legal authority to set emissions standards.
-Those automakers include Ford Motor Co, Honda Motor Co, BMW AG and Volkswagen AG, which struck a deal with California in July to follow revised state vehicle emissions standards.
+They include Ford Motor Co, Honda Motor Co, BMW AG and Volkswagen AG, which struck a deal with California in July to follow revised state vehicle emissions standards.

+In August, the Justice Department opened an antitrust probe into the deal and last month sent subpoenas to the four companies.

 "Car makers that have chosen to be on the wrong side of history will be on the losing end of California’s buying power," California Governor Gavin Newsom said in a statement.